klinge/sl-webapp/README.md

 * DONE Deploy: fix redirection rules for Nginx instead of Apache
 * DONE Deploy: fix all hardcoded paths in the application (arghh!)
 * DONE Bug: fix error in SeglingEdit - medlemmar is not populated when adding a medlem
+* DONE Security: move all public files to a "public" folder so the document root for the web server don't have access to application files

 ## TODO (v0.95):
 * User-site: build a proper homepage for non-admin users